 After WWII the Agfa Billy evolved into the Record (initially called the Billy Record), a range of sleek and relatively compact folders.
 The Agfa Record III was produced from 1952-1955 and had an uncoupled rangefinder with a front-cell focussing lens, most commonly a three-element Apotar or a four-element Solinar.
 It was very light for its size and quite compact compared to most other 6x9 cameras from that era.

-The only folding camera with coupled rangefinder and unit focussing that Agfa produced was the 6x6 Super Isolette, not counting the very rare and amazing Automatic 66 with light meter and semi-automatic exposure (!), both still highly sought-after cameras.
+The only folding camera with coupled rangefinder and unit focussing that Agfa produced was the 6x6 Super Isolette, not counting the very rare and amazing Automatic 66 with light meter and semi-automatic exposure (!), both still highly sought-after cameras (see further down).

 An Agfa Record III with coated Apotar 105/4.5 lens in Prontor-SV shutter.
 Like most folding cameras from the 1950s it was fully manual, although it did have a double-exposure prevention mechanism.
 The uncoupled rangefinder was of great help in avoiding out-of-focus pictures, especially when shooting at close range with large aperture.